rocketbot-cl/LicensePlateRecognition/README.md

 __Download__ and __install__ the content in 'modules' folder in Rocketbot path
 ## How to use this module

 Before using this module, you have to create an account in https://www.openalpr.com/software/carcheck following its instructions.
-After that, login to your account and go to https://cloud.openalpr.com/cloudapi/ for obtain your Secret Key.
+After that, login to your account and go to https://cloud.openalpr.com/cloudapi/ to obtain your Secret Key.

 ## Overview